 Selling to the Government

-Many government purchases are made by public tenders, usually advertised in the local media and increasingly through government websites.
+Many government purchases are made by public tenders, which are usually advertised in the local media and increasingly through government websites.
 The government has publicly committed to follow international government procurement standards but often implementation of international procurement standards is weak, especially for projects and goods not funded through international financial institutions.
 Well-informed local agents can be the key to winning these tenders, though even the most connected local firms have trouble navigating the labyrinth of the government-tender process.
 Previously, tender specifications being drawn up to suit a particular company’s product was standard practice.
 It is a common belief that the tender process lacks transparency and accountability.
 Even on occasions when a U.S. company wins a tender, the contract can be canceled on a technicality, often at the urging of a competitor.
 The practice of accepting unsolicited proposals without competing bids continues and there is a lack of clarity in the government procurement process which leads to reports of large-scale corruption.

 Local agents also often represent more than one foreign supplier, so when they encounter difficulties, including charges of possible corruption, they are reluctant to voice concerns fearing it will jeopardize other business interests.
 It can sometimes be difficult to get an objective appraisal from local agents.